"Foxfire" diamond in the rough, origin Diavik Mines; Approx. 187 carats. Photo by Michelle Z. Donahue, Courtesy Smithsonian Institute

 Here is a example of very strong fluorescence in a variety of colours.
 Notice the extreme haziness of the two yellow diamonds exhibiting green fluorescence

-Diamonds can fluoresce in a variety of colours - primarily blue but the visible colour range includes yellow, orange, white, green and very rarely red.
+Diamonds can fluoresce in a variety of colours - predominantly blue.
+The visible colour range includes yellow, orange, white, green and very rarely red.
 Blue is by far the most common colour of diamond fluorescence occurring in over 95% of diamonds that fluoresce.

 When a diamond exhibits fluorescence, the perception of its face-up colour is affected in unpredictable ways.
 I use the word ‘perception’ emphatically because that is precisely what it is.
 It’s the perception of colour that changes and never the true colour itself.

-Fluorescence can be good or bad for a diamond’s perceived colour: faint to medium can improve a diamond’s colour and strong to very strong can oftentimes make the diamond look milky or hazy.
-Many trade professionals think that moderate levels of blue fluorescence can enhance a diamond’s appearance whereby it shows up one colour higher than its actual colour.
-Sometimes even two colours.
+Fluorescence can be good or bad for a diamond’s perceived colour: faint to medium can improve a diamond’s colour whereas strong to very strong can oftentimes make the diamond look milky or hazy.
+Many trade professionals think that moderate levels of blue fluorescence can enhance a diamond’s visible appearance.
+When inspected with the naked eye, it can show up one colour higher than its actual colour.
+Sometimes even two colours !

-About a third of all natural diamonds display some level of visible fluorescence, and less than 5% of these exhibit fluorescence in the strong to very strong category which could alter their appearance to some degree - even under regular viewing conditions, i.e. non-UV light.
+As mentioned earlier a third of all natural diamonds display some level of visible fluorescence, and less than 5% of these exhibit fluorescence in the strong to very strong range which affect their appearance to some degree - even under normal viewing conditions, i.e. under non-UV light.

 Photo courtesy: diamondreview.com